kata198/indexedredis/README.rst

 Requires a Redis server of at least version 2.6.0, and python-redis [ available at https://pypi.python.org/pypi/redis ]

-IndexedRedis supports both "equals" and "not-equals" operators for comparison.
+IndexedRedis supports both “equals” and "not-equals" operators for comparison.
 It also provides full atomic support for replacing entire datasets (based on model), which is useful for providing a fast frontend for SQL.
 In that use-case, a task that runs on an interval would fetch/calculate datasets from the SQL backend, and do an atomic replace on the datasets the front-end would query.

 If you have ever used Flask or Django you will recognize strong similarities in the filtering interface.